Lipschitz-Based Robustness Certification Under Floating-Point Execution: Conclusion

-Many of our results in this paper are specialised to fully-connected ReLU networks with identity output activation, as in~\cite{tobler2025}.
-Extending floating-point aware certification to networks involving convolutional layers, batch normalization, residual connections, and other architectural features common in modern classifiers is a natural direction for future work.
+Our results are specialised to fully-connected ReLU networks with identity output activation; extending to convolutional layers, batch normalization, residual connections, and other common architectural features is natural future work.
+Certifying a convolutional layer needs sound upper bounds on the spectral norms $\|W\|_2$ and $\| \, |W| \, \|_2$ of its linear operator; recent work provides multiple such algorithms~\cite{delattre2024,grishina2024}.

-Our analysis assumes IEEE-style floating-point semantics with round-to-nearest and gradual underflow (i.e., subnormals).
-Real-world deployments may instead employ fused operators, hardware-specific kernels, flush-to-zero (FTZ) semantics, or reduced-precision accelerators whose operational semantics deviate from this model.
-Recent work has shown how such low-level execution details can undermine the guarantees of robustness verifiers that are sound with respect to a floating-point execution semantics, when the deployed runtime does not conform to the semantics assumed by the verifier~\cite{szasz2025no}.
-Extending our theory to encompass alternative or hardware-specific floating-point behaviours is a natural direction for future work.
+Our analysis assumes IEEE-style floating-point semantics with round-to-nearest and gradual underflow (i.e., subnormals); our platform provides exactly these (\cref{sec:eval}), and \cref{app:ftz} shows the theory extends to mainstream inference stacks' flush-to-zero semantics with only enlarged error constants (not yet mechanised).
+Deployments may instead employ fused operators, hardware-specific kernels, or reduced-precision accelerators, undermining verifiers whose assumed semantics the runtime does not match~\cite{szasz2025no}.
+Extending to such behaviours is natural future work with a second payoff: modelling accelerators' wide accumulation of float16 products in float32~\cite{blanchard2020mixed} could remove the error growth that renders float16 certification vacuous (\cref{sec:discussion}).